KAZABUILD/KAZABUILD/backend/README.md

   - `ParentCommentId` -> nullable GUID storing which comment is being replied to
   - `CommentTargetType` -> Enum storing what type of entity is this commented under
   - `ForumPostId` -> nullable GUID storing which forum post is being replied to
+  - `BuildId` -> nullable GUID storing which build is being replied to
+  - `ComponentId` -> nullable GUID storing which component is being replied to
+  - `ComponentReviewId` -> nullable GUID storing which component review is being replied to
   - `DatabaseEntryAt` -> date object storing when the entry was created in the database
   - `LastEditedAt` -> date object storing when the entry was last edited
   - `Note` -> nullable string storing any staff-only information